Chicago Tigers

 The Chicago Tigers of the American Professional Football Association (APFA) played their first and only season in 1920, the first year of the league (1920), and have the distinction of being the first NFL team to fold.
 They had a record of 2 wins, 5 losses and 1 tie.
 The team played its home games at Chicago's Wrigley Field (then called Cubs Park) and was the first NFL team to do so.
 The Tigers were never formally members of the APFA.
 However, since the team played seven games against APFA teams in 1920, resulting in a 1–5–1 league record, they are generally included in the league standings.

 The franchise

+Contemporary reports identified the Tigers as the successors to the Hammond Bobcats, a team that had named itself after the Chicago suburb of Hammond, Indiana but had played its games in Chicago and had spent a substantial amount of money in 1919 to field a successful team.
+The team dropped references to Hammond when Alva Young applied to bring an actual Hammond franchise, the Hammond Pros, into the new league.
+One of the Bobcats stars, George Halas, chose not to remain with the team and instead joined the Decatur Staleys as player and part-owner.

 According to Emil Klosiinkski in the book, Pro Football in the Days of Rockne, the Tigers' main offensive weapon was their passing game.
 This specifically referred to the passes thrown by Johnny Barrett and Milt Ghee to Jack Meagher and Oscar Knop.
-On October 24, 1920, the Decatur Staleys (renamed the Chicago Bears in 1922) played a game against the Tigers at Cubs Park and billed it as "the season's most professional game" that would also determine the "pro title".
+On October 24, 1920, Halas brought the Staleys to Cubs Park for a game against the Tigers and billed it as "the season's most professional game" that would also determine the "pro title".
 Many Decatur games, at the time, were billed as championships in an attempt to lure crowds.
 The Staleys defeated the Tigers 10–0.
+The Staleys and Tigers would again play on Thanksgiving, with the Staleys again winning.